-Period pain is common, but that doesn’t mean that you have to suffer for too long.
-Here are a bunch of remedies for getting rid of period pain, from light cramps at school to more intense ones that might have you staying home.
-We should point out: severe period pain is not normal and please consult your doctor if the discomfort is interrupting your daily activities.
+Period pain is common, but that doesn’t mean that your teen has to suffer for too long.
+If your child experiences period pain, here are a bunch of remedies for getting rid of it, from light cramps at school to more intense ones that might have them staying home.
+We should point out: severe period pain is not normal and please consult their doctor if the discomfort is interrupting their daily activities.
 Scroll to the bottom for answers on FAQs about period cramps.

 Natural and home remedies for period pain: Relief without medicine

-If you aren’t ready to reach for the medicine cabinet, there are loads of natural ways that you can treat menstrual cramps.
-From what you eat to how you move — take note of these simple and holistic ways to take care of your body when you’re on your period.
+If they aren't ready to reach for the medicine cabinet, there are loads of natural ways that they can treat menstrual cramps.
+From what they eat to how they move — they should take note of these simple and holistic ways to take care of their body and ease period pain.

 Foods for period cramps

-A well-balanced diet can help protect your body and reduce painful cramps.
-Eating the right vitamins and minerals (like Vitamin D & omega oils) will help boost your body’s natural defences and combat any painful period cramping.
-There are plenty of foods out there that can help fight off your period cramps.
-Now, we know you’re hungry (and hangry) thanks to PMS.
-Here are a few foods that can help alleviate your cramps and get rid of period pain.
+A well-balanced diet can help protect your child's body and reduce painful period cramping.
+Eating the right vitamins and minerals (like Vitamin D & omega oils) will help boost their body’s natural defenses and combat any painful period cramping.
+There are plenty of foods out there that can help fight off period cramps.
+Now, we know they're hungry (and hangry) thanks to PMS.
+Here are a few foods that can help alleviate cramps and get rid of period pain.

 This might seem fishy, but an oily fish like salmon is packed with omega-3, a known anti-inflammatory fat.
-Not only will it lessen the pain of your cramps, but omega-3s are also known to reduce anxiety and depression, can fight off heart disease and increase your eye health!
+Not only will relieve cramps, but omega-3s are also known to reduce anxiety and depression, can fight off heart disease and increase eye health!
 No brainer, right?

 Steak or Lentils

-You can lose anywhere from around four tablespoons to a cup of blood on your period, which means you’re also losing a ton of iron.
-Loss of iron can not only make you extra sleepy, but can also make your period cramps worse.
-Load up on foods high in iron like steak to ward off these symptoms.
+You can lose anywhere from around four tablespoons to a cup of blood on your period, which means your child is also losing a ton of iron.
+Loss of iron can not only make them extra sleepy, but can also make period cramps worse.
+Load them up on foods high in iron like steak to ward off these symptoms.
 Not a meat eater?
-Not a problem– look legumes like lentils or dark leafy greens like spinach or kale to replenish those iron levels.
+Not a problem – look to legumes like lentils or dark leafy greens like spinach or kale to replenish those iron levels.

 Chocolate is the #1 food craved by people on their period.
-If you’re one of those people, we’re here to tell you to go for it!
-Follow your heart, satisfy your cravings and eat all the chocolate you want – doctor’s orders.
-Excess sugar is bad for your cramps, which is why dark chocolate is the best option and can help with period pain relief.
-It’ll keep your sweet tooth happy while relaxing your muscles and giving you a much-needed boost of magnesium!
+If your teen is one of those people, we’re here to tell you they should go for it!
+They should follow their heart, satisfy their cravings and eat all the chocolate they want – doctor’s orders.
+Excess sugar is bad for cramps, which is why dark chocolate is the best option and can help with period pain relief.
+It’ll keep their sweet tooth happy while relaxing their muscles and giving them a much-needed boost of magnesium!

-The high levels of potassium in bananas make them super good for you, and a lack of potassium can actually lead to period cramps.
-If you’re not feeling the whole fruit, consider making a banana smoothie, or try other potassium-rich foods like white beans, kale, and apricots.
+The high levels of potassium in bananas make them super healthy, and a lack of potassium can actually lead to period cramps.
+If your child is not feeling the whole fruit, consider making a banana smoothie, or try other potassium-rich foods like white beans, kale, and apricots.

 Is it getting hot in here, or is your stomach just on fire?
-Heat soothes period cramps and takes your mind off things.
+Heat soothes painful period cramps and takes their mind off things.

 Take a Bath

-Take a much-needed break from your pad, tampon, or menstrual cup and have a nice soak in the bathtub.
-Not only is it relaxing, but the warm water will relax your muscles and help soothe your cramps.
-For added ambiance and ultimate relaxation, try adding some Epsom salts, a bath bomb, and your favourite crystal.
+Your teen can take a much-needed break from their pad, tampon, or menstrual cup and have a nice soak in the bathtub.
+Not only is it relaxing, but the warm water will relax their muscles and help soothe cramps.
+For added ambiance and ultimate relaxation, try adding some Epsom salts or a bath bomb.